VERY REV DENIS

 He is presently the Episcopal Vicar for Ecumenism and Interfaith Relations in the Archdiocese and the Chair of the Ecumenical and Interfaith Commission.
 Currently he is also serving on the Standing Committees of the National Council of Churches in Australian and the Victorian Council of Churches.
 He has a particular engagement with ecumenical dialogue and is the Co-Secretary of AUSTARC, the Australian Anglican Roman Catholic theological dialogue.
 He does some lecturing at Catholic Theological College.

-VICE RECTOR AND DIRECTOR OF PASTORAL WORK
+DIRECTOR OF PASTORAL WORK

 First year co-ordinator